Skip to main content

 x×x=z:((100)(xyz))×((100)(xyz))=((001)(xyz)),x \times x = z : \left( \begin{pmatrix} 1 \\ 0 \\ 0 \end{pmatrix} \cdot \begin{pmatrix} x \\ y \\ z \end{pmatrix} \right) \times \left( \begin{pmatrix} 1 \\ 0 \\ 0 \end{pmatrix} \cdot \begin{pmatrix} x \\ y \\ z \end{pmatrix} \right) = \left( \begin{pmatrix} 0 \\ 0 \\ 1 \end{pmatrix} \cdot \begin{pmatrix} x \\ y \\ z \end{pmatrix} \right), z×x=y:((001)(xyz))×((100)(xyz))=((010)(xyz)).z \times x = y : \left( \begin{pmatrix} 0 \\ 0 \\ 1 \end{pmatrix} \cdot \begin{pmatrix} x \\ y \\ z \end{pmatrix} \right) \times \left( \begin{pmatrix} 1 \\ 0 \\ 0 \end{pmatrix} \cdot \begin{pmatrix} x \\ y \\ z \end{pmatrix} \right) = \left( \begin{pmatrix} 0 \\ 1 \\ 0 \end{pmatrix} \cdot \begin{pmatrix} x \\ y \\ z \end{pmatrix} \right).

 In the SNARK setting, the cost is determined by the number of constraints in the R1CS.
-For example, xαx^\alpha for the constant α\alpha requires log2(α)\lceil \log_2(\alpha) \rceil constraints.
-This implies that x5x^5 and x7x^7 have the same cost in the SNARK setting.
+For example, xαx^\alpha for the constant α\alpha requires about log2(α)\lceil \log_2(\alpha) \rceil constraints.

 zk-STARK